az-digital/arizona-bootstrap/site/docs/0.0/content/typography.md

 <h6>Subsection Heading</h6>
 {% endhighlight %}

 `.h1` through `.h6` classes are also available, for when you want to match the font styling of a heading but cannot use the associated HTML element.
+Combine these classes with margin classes to modify their margins (e.g., `m-0` to remove margins).

 {% capture example %}
 <p class="h1">Heading 1 Style</p>